-Turkey is state party to all arms control and CSBM arrangements which have been negotiated within the broader context of the OSCE, namely the Treaty on Conventional Forces in Europe (CFE), the Treaty on Open Skies (OS) and Vienna Document 2011 (VD).
+Turkey is state party to all arms control and CSBM arrangements which have been negotiated within the broader context of the OSCE, namely the Treaty on Conventional Armed Forces in Europe (CFE), the Treaty on Open Skies (OS) and Vienna Document 2011 (VD).
 These arrangements are the major components of the Euro-Atlantic and Eurasian conventional security architecture built upon the principles of indivisibility of security as well as cooperative and comprehensive security.

 The document on "Confidence and Security Building Measures in the Naval Field in the Black Sea" is an important step towards establishing a functioning CSBM regime in the Black Sea.
-The implementation of this document bolsters confidence among the Black Sea littoral states and thus peace, security and stability in the region.